Marco-Masera/compint_quarto/README.md

 The agent can then have a genome composed by the *WIDTHS* array and one chosen *FixedRule*.
 From this, a GA can be used to find a good set of values.

-TODO dettagli GA
+Running this learning part was way more problematic than I expected, because of the time consuming reward function: running games takes time, and since there always is a random component in the results of the game, a good reward function should play as many as it can each time.
+For this reason I had to use a smaller population than I would have liked and I had to run fewer generations.
+The lack of differences in the population after a few generations might have compromised the results of this part.
+Anyway, the reward function seemed to favour agents that prioritize depth of exploration instead of width, and the first and third fixed rules.
+In the tests run later it can be seen if these parameters make a real difference compared to random ones.

-## States cache
+## States cache and RL layer
 The agent algorithm makes use of a cache, like the one used to generate the dataset.
 This cache is volatile and is used only to avoid repeating the same computations more than once.

 But it can be useful to keep in storage another, smaller cache of states, to be used on top of the reward function.
 The idea is that, since the reward function is an extimate, the agent will indeed make mistakes from time to time.
 It can be useful to make it learn from them, keeping track of the good and the bad moves it made.
+This works like a RL layer on top of the existing agent.
 The implementation is simple: the agent keep a list of all the moves it makes from the start of the game until the end.
 Whan the game finish, is uses the final result to compute a reward of its previous choices, and stores it.
 To reduce space usage, the states are hashed before being inserted.

 During the execution, when the state is present in the cache, the agent uses both this value and the reward function to extimate the reward of the state.

+The training of the RL layer has been done making the agent play against itself, against the random player and against limited versions of itself, where some features (like the reward extimate or the cache itself) were deactivated.
+Making the agent play against less effective adversaries can be useful to find weakness of it: perhaps there are useful moves that the final agent don't see and that less effective agents might stumble upon.

 ## Wrapper
 The agent is split into two classes: *QuartoAgent* and *RealAgent*.
 *RealAgent* is the one implementing the algorithm described before, while *QuartoAgent* is a wrapper that converts the state from the format of the Quarto module provided and the format used by my agent.

-All the interesting logic is kept in the *RealAgent* class, which execute the MinMax-like algorithm.
+All the interesting logic is kept in the *RealAgent* class.

 ## Tests
+Here the results of some tests on the final agent are provided.
+Testing the agent isn't an easy task since we don't have a deterministic agent like we had with Nim.
+A possible solution is to test it against versions of itself where some features are deactivated.
+This way it is possible to check if these features actually provide any advantage.

+### Agent VS Random Agent
+Most simple test.

+### Agent VS blind agent
+If we take our agent and change the learned reward function with a flat one, and remove the RL cache too, what remains is a blind agent that uses beam search without any significant heuristic.